- Home

 The standard form of a quadratic equation is ax^2 + bx + c = 0, where a \neq 0 and a, b, c are real number coefficients.

-Why is Quadratic Standard Form important?
+What is the Quadratic Standard Form formula?

 Prerequisites